 Q: If I am being improperly billed for a motor vehicle what should I do?

-A: contact your Assessor’s Office 203-946-4800.
+A: Contact your Assessor's Office 203-946-4800.
 Do not ignore your bill!
 Even if your vehicle has been sold, and plates returned to DMV; stolen and not recovered; declared a total loss; or if you have moved from New Haven or moved out of Connecticut.

-If any of these situations supplies to you, you may be entitled to a credit.
+If any of these situations applies to you, you may be entitled to a credit.
 Contact the Assessor for information regarding the acceptable forms of proof for the issuance of a credit.
 Two forms of written proof are required, and you must apply for the credit within a limited time.

 Q: I recently replaced a vehicle, and still got a bill on the old vehicle.
 Do I have to pay it?